Zenith-the-realest/school-vault/Notes/English/Exposure - Poem.md

 Owen describes the distant gunfire as a "dull rumour of some other war."
 This could be the soldiers thinking that they are **detached form whatever battle is occurring elsewhere,** as they are attempting to survive the harsh weather conditions.
 However, this could also be a biblical allusion: In Matthew 24, jesus mentions "you will hear of wars and rumours of wars", his point being that **the end of the world will come with no one's notice.** However, the point that Owen's reference makes is that **the end of the world has already come for the freezing soldiers.**

+## Personification:

+Owen uses personification to **highlight the fact that weather is more *dangerous* than the *"less deadly bullets."***

+>*"winds that knive us"*
+>*"mad gusts"*
+>*"Dawn massing in the east / her melancholy army"*
+>*"air that shudders with black ice"*
+>*"pale flakes with finger stealth"*

+This use of personification presents the idea that nature is more deadly than the enemy.
+This is further emphasised in Owen's use of militaristic language to describe the rain, which *"attacks in ranks".*

 # **References**
 [[Exposure - Context]]